swingology/Docsets/vim_cheatsheet.md

 | :marks               | list all bookmarks                                     | c      |
 | :delmarks <bookmark> | delete bookmark                                        | c      |
 | d'<markname>         | delete everthing between currnet position and markline |        |
+ma 	set mark a at current cursor location
+'a 	jump to line of mark a (first non-blank character in line) `a 	jump to position (line and column) of mark a d'a 	delete from current line to line of mark a d`a 	delete from current cursor position to position of mark a c'a 	change text from current line to line of mark a y`a 	yank text to unnamed buffer from cursor to position of mark a :marks 	list all the current marks
+:marks aB 	list marks a, B
+]' 	jump to next line with a lowercase mark
+[' 	jump to previous line with a lowercase mark
+]` 	jump to next lowercase mark
+[` 	jump to previous lowercase mark
+If you wipeout a buffer (command :bw), all marks for the buffer are deleted.

+The :delmarks command (abbreviated as :delm) may be used to delete specified marks.
+Command 	Description
+:delmarks a 	delete mark a
+:delmarks a-d 	delete marks a, b, c, d
+:delmarks abxy 	delete marks a, b, x, y
+:delmarks aA 	delete marks a, A
+:delmarks! 	delete all lowercase marks for the current buffer (a-z)

 |                      |                                                        |        |
 NOTE: Capital Mark can only exist in one file.
 A mark can only exist in one openn file. a bookmark can be on all open files